 What The Interviewer Wants To Know

-With this question the interviewer really is looking for a tactical answer.
+With this question, the interviewer really is looking for a tactical answer.
 Yes, they may be looking at your body language and determining your interest in the position from it.
 So if you are genuinely interested in being employed by this company, be sure that you are showing enthusiasm when giving your answer.
-If you are in need of a little more time in order to get your answer together, explain to the interviewer that it is only because you don’t have your calendar in front of you and that you don’t know about any personal commitments or work commitments that may conflict with your start date.
+If you need a little more time to get your answer together, explain to the interviewer that it is only because you don’t have your calendar in front of you and don’t know about any personal commitments or work commitments that may conflict with your start date.
 That level of honesty is going to go along way.
-Try to avoid creating large lies that are going to bubble and make it difficult for you to establish a good relationship with your new employer.
+Try to avoid creating large lies that will bubble and make it difficult for you to establish a good relationship with your new employer.

 Tips On Answering “How soon can you start?”

-The best way to answer this question is to be honest, be open and communicate with enthusiasm.
-Know that you have the opportunity to be employed by this company and they are looking to proceed to the last level of the job interview process with you.
-Be grateful, be sincere and if you need more time in order to answer the question, you can always say that.
+The best way to answer this question is to be honest, be open, and communicate with enthusiasm.
+Know that you have the opportunity to be employed by this company, and they are looking to proceed to the last level of the job interview process with you.
+Be grateful, be sincere, and if you need more time to answer the question, you can always say that.
 Try to avoid long answers that contain a lot of personal details of your life.
-For example, you don’t want to be explaining that you have plans with your friend Chrissy and that you and her oftentimes don’t come to an agreement over the date and time of when you meet.
+For example, you don’t want to explain that you have plans with your friend Chrissy and that you and she oftentimes don’t agree on the date and time of when you meet.
 You don’t need to explain these details.
-Be crystal clear with your answer and keep the HR managers needs in mind, they need this question answered in order to get you an employment agreement or contract.
+Be crystal clear with your answer and keep the HR manager's needs in mind; they need this question answered to get you an employment agreement or contract.

 Phone interviews have become a core part of the process when attempting to find a secured placement for an open position.
 Companies receive massive responses from potential candidates for any..